1919 World Series

 |W: Jimmy Ring (1-0) L: Eddie Cicotte (0-2)|

 - attendance: 34,363

 Eddie Cicotte was again Chicago's starter for the fourth game, and he was determined not to look as bad as he had in the first.
 For the first four innings he and Reds pitcher Jimmy Ring, a surprise starter given Hod Eller was available, matched zeroes.
-Ivey Wingo was back as the Reds' catcher, while Kid Gleason kept the line-up that had brought him victory the previous day.
-Cicotte made the last out of the second inning with the bases loaded for Chicago, although that is nothing unusual for a lifetime .185 hitter.
-With one out in the fifth, Cicotte fielded a slow roller, but threw wildly to first for a two-base error.
+Ivey Wingo was back as the Reds' catcher, while Kid Gleason kept intact the line-up that had brought him victory the previous day.
+Cicotte made the last out of the 2nd inning with the bases loaded for Chicago, although that is nothing unusual for a lifetime .185 hitter.
+With one out in the 5th, Cicotte fielded a slow roller, but threw wildly to first for a two-base error.
 The next man up, Larry Kopf, singled to center and Cicotte first cut off the throw home and then fumbled the ball, allowing the run to score.
 When he gave up a double to the next batter, Greasy Neale, the score was 2-0 - enough of a lead for Ring, who threw a three-hit shutout of his own.
 The Reds led the Series 3-1.

 Game Five: October 6